-In order to address the growing lack of Software Assurance in the Department of Defense (DoD), the National Security Agency's CAS was created in 2005.
-The CAS's mission is to improve the assurance of software used within the DoD by increasing the degree of confidence that software used is free from intentional and unintentional exploitable vulnerabilities.
-The CAS accomplishes this mission by assisting organizations in deploying processes and tools to address assurance throughout the Software Development Lifecycle (SDLC).
+In order to address the growing lack of Software Assurance in the DoD, the NSA's CAS was created in 2005.
+The CAS's mission is to improve the assurance of software used within the DoD by increasing the degree of confidence that software is free from intentional and unintentional vulnerabilities.
+The CAS accomplishes this mission by assisting organizations in deploying processes and tools to address assurance throughout the Software Development Life Cycle (SDLC).

-As part of an overall secure development process, the CAS advocates the use of static analysis tools at various stages in the SDLC, but not as a replacement for other software assurance efforts, such as manual code reviews.
+As part of an overall secure software development process, the CAS advocates the use of static analysis tools at various stages in the SDLC, but not as a replacement for other software assurance efforts, such as manual code reviews.
 The CAS also believes that some organizations and projects warrant a higher level of assurance that can be gained through the use of more than one static analysis tool.